-On December 1, 2023, the Company closed a transaction related to an Asset Purchase Agreement dated November 30, 2023 with Olympus Trading Company, LLC, a Virginia limited liability company, whereby the Company purchased all assets related to the Kenkoderm Seller's skincare line focused on reducing symptoms associated with psoriasis operating under the tradename "Kenkoderm" ("Kenkoderm acquisition").
+On December 1, 2023, the Company closed a transaction related to an Asset Purchase Agreement dated November 30, 2023 (the Kenkoderm Purchase Agreement") with Olympus Trading Company, LLC, a Virginia limited liability company, whereby the Company purchased all assets related to the Kenkoderm Seller's skincare line focused on reducing symptoms associated with psoriasis operating under the tradename "Kenkoderm" ("Kenkoderm acquisition").
 The Company believes the Kenkoderm brand fits its health and wellness lines of product.

-Under the terms of the Kenkoderm Purchase Agreement, the Company paid the Kenkoderm Seller a cash payment of \$546,500 on December 1, 2023.
-Additionally, the Company shall pay the Kenkoderm Seller a cash earn-out of the same amount each quarter, payable in the subsequent month following quarter end, of \$136,625, subject to adjustment.
-The cash earn-out can fluctuate higher or lower based on the quarterly results of the Kenkoderm business during 2024 according to the formula contained in the Purchase Agreement.
+Under the terms of the Kenkoderm Purchase Agreement, the Company paid the Kenkoderm Seller a cash payment of \$547 thousand on December 1, 2023.
+Additionally, the Company will pay the Kenkoderm Seller a cash earn-out of the same amount each quarter, payable in the subsequent month following quarter end, of \$137 thousand, subject to adjustment.
+The cash earn-out can fluctuate higher or lower based on the quarterly results of the Kenkoderm business during 2024 according to the formula contained in the Kenkoderm Purchase Agreement.